MCracker2002/FacebookBrute/README.md

   * Use Strong Password which contains {letters(lower,upper),tokens,numbers} make it longest as possible, at least 10 letters
   * don't use your basic information in the password for example don't use your name or birthday\
         because the hacker can do a information gathering attack and get this information easily\
-        them he will generate a wordlist based on this info
+        then he will generate a wordlist based on this info.
   * Use 2F Authentication.

 # Warning: